Voley/AlgorithmicProblemsV2/LinkedLists/EvenOdd/README.md

 <details><summary>Click here</summary>
 <br></br>
   Create two dummy nodes to act as head of even and odd partition and iterate over original list with a counter.
 Odd nodes go to odd list, even nodes go to even list.
 In the end link them up.
+O(n) time, constant space.
 </details>

 # Installation